-There are 3,076 children under 19 years of age constituting about 20 percent of the population.
-Households with children declined from 26 percent of all East Goshen households in 2000 to 20 percent in 2010 due to the increase in housing dedicated to people over the age of 55.
+Children under 19 years of age constitute about 20 percent of the population.
+Households with children declined from 26 percent of all East Goshen households in 2000 to 20 percent in 2010.

 Programs for all age groups will continue to be important.
 Providing community activities such as special events would be important for intergenerational recreation experiences.